dorive/options_finance_analysis/README.md

 ## Contact

-If you have any questions or suggestions, feel free to contact the project owner:
+If you have any questions or suggestions, feel free to contact me:

     Name: David Orive-Miguel
     LinkedIn: www.linkedin.com/in/david-orive-miguel-42262890